Literature, creative writing and film studies

 In-person weekly • Short courses

-This introduction to the western horror film (a future companion course will address non-western contributions) explores the reasons for the genre’s continued popularity and its ability to explore anxieties about existential and social identities
+An introduction to the western horror film.
+Discover the reasons for the genre’s continued popularity and its ability to explore anxieties about existential and social identities.

 - Tue 21 Apr 2026 – Tue 23 Jun 2026